-The expectation that the brightest members of the cold population would be in this flux range was also noted in Figure~7 of \citet{2004AJ....128.1364B}.
+The expectation that the brightest members of the cold population would be in this range was also noted in Figure~7 of \citet{2004AJ....128.1364B} and is apparent in Figure~9 of \citet{2014ApJ...782..100F}.
 The expectation of completeness in the MPC sample is also coherent with the reported detection of large cold objects by Pan-STARRS, which surveys the whole ecliptic.
 During the period 2010-2014, Pan-STARRS found 7 of the 20 largest objects in the cold belt region defined above.
 Since 2014 no new large cold objects have been reported by Pan-STARRS, despite continuous operation.
 An absence of $H_r < 4$ cold objects was also predicted a decade ago based on the CFEPS project \citep[see Sec.~5.1.1 of][]{2011AJ....142..131P} whose sample is included in OSSOS++.
-The total inventory of known cold population objects with $H_r<5$ matches precisely the prediction from the OSSOS++ luminosity function, appears to be complete, and is small in number.
+The total inventory of known cold population objects with $H_r<5.5$ matches precisely the prediction from the OSSOS++ $H_r$-distribution, appears to be complete, and is small in number.